kencar17/SwiftWeather/blog1.md

 #SwiftWeather

 SwiftWeather  is an iOS weather app developed in Swift 2.

+The project falls under the MIT license.

 ## Install Instructions That worked for me.
 (Artifact One)